Capital One target of massive data breach

 According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the code-hosting site GitHub, which is owned by Microsoft.

-And a month before that, the FBI said, a Twitter user who went by "erratic" sent Capitol One direct messages warning about distributing the bank's data, including names, birthdates and Social Security numbers.
+And a month before that, the FBI said, a Twitter user who went by "erratic" sent another user direct messages warning about distributing the bank's data, including names, birthdates and Social Security numbers.
+That user later reported the message to Capital One.

 "Ive basically strapped myself with a bomb vest, (expletive) dropping capitol ones dox and admitting it," one said.
 "I wanna distribute those buckets i think first."

-Note: This story has been corrected to show Twitter messages were sent to a third party, not directly to Capital One.